48th Cerne Abbas Open Gardens 2-6pm June 14 & 15 2025

 Flower garden

-In poor weather, sit in an armchair and look at catalogues for next season’s new plants.
+In poor weather, sit in an armchair with a festive drink and think of Spring.

 Cut down faded herbaceous perennials and add these to the compost heap, though penstemons should be left with some top growth.
 Clear supports.